-GPI is a not-for-profit feminist youth development organization and pioneer of Sexual and Reproductive Health and Rights education within Nigeria.
+Girls’ Power Initiative is a not-for-profit feminist youth development organization and pioneer of sexual and reproductive health and rights education within Nigeria.
 We were founded in 1993 by Bene Madunagu and Grace Osakue to address the challenges facing girls between the ages of 10 and 18 in Nigerian society.
 We aim to equip girls with information, skills and opportunities for action in the hopes they will grow into empowered young women.
 We operate in four states in South-South region of Nigeria: Cross River, Akwa Ibom, Delta and Edo.

 Bene Madunagu and Grace Osakue, two activists for women’s empowerment, co-founded GPI in 1993.
 They realized it is not enough to wait until adulthood to equip women with the skills, knowledge and confidence needed to achieve their potentials; they decided it is crucial to start working with girls during adolescence, a period in which they are confronted by a host of new changes and risks.

 Along with Benin City, Calabar is the original home of GPI programming.

 A sustainable feminist institution leading transformation of patriarchal values in Nigeria.

 To empower children and young females with accurate information and skills from a gender perspective for social action.

 To bring and channel our feelings, emotion and zeal to the work that we do, knowing that we are dealing with issues and expecting changes on those issues that affect the psyche of our target audience.

 Committed to harnessing internal and external resources, expertise and capacity for better outcomes of our interventions.

 To bring to our work knowledge, attitude, behaviour and practices that reflect and promote equality and social justice.